JasonStuff437/Kotoza/README.md

-# Kotoza Server 1.2.5 R5.1 +183
+# Kotoza Server 1.2.5
-A Custom fork that SurvivalTekkit404 runs on, that focuses on performance & compatibility.
+Kotoza is modified version of CraftBukkit using FML with major improvements & optimizations that SurvivalTekkit404 currently runs on.

 # To-do
-  * Clense the src of dumbster fire "Tweaks".
+  * Search & re-write classes that were fucked with when I retired.